 Middle Reader

-Fr Jack Green is reading for the MPhil in Modern Theology at Mansfield College.
+Fr Jack Green is reading for the DPhil in Modern Theology at St Antony's.
 He was ordained a Catholic priest in 2018, after which he served in a parish in Sydney for three years before coming to Oxford.
-Fr Jack is interested in the nature/grace distinction as it manifests in ecclesiology and politics, and his thesis is on a particular application of this in the concept of transparency.
-Fr Jack has undergraduate degrees in philosophy (honours) and theology.
+Fr Jack is interested broadly in dogmatic theology, particularly ecclesiology.
+His thesis considers the question of the transparency of the Church from a dogmatic perspective.
+Fr Jack has undergraduate degrees in philosophy (honours) and theology, and graduated from the MPhil in Theology in 2023.
 Outside academia, he loves playing football, running, and a good cup of coffee.

 Middle Reader